anisapatel/nc-daily-newsy/README.md

 https://daily-newsy.herokuapp.com/api

 This URL allows access to the hosted version of the backend.
-To view all the avaialable end points in JSON format, make a GET /api request.
+To view all the available end points in JSON format, make a GET /api request.

 To view the backend repository for this project: